oxsecurity/megalinter/README.md

 ## How to contribute

-If you would like to help contribute to this **GitHub** Action, please see [CONTRIBUTING](https://github.com/github/mega-linter/blob/master/.github/CONTRIBUTING.md)
+If you would like to help contribute to this repository, please see [CONTRIBUTING](https://github.com/github/mega-linter/blob/master/.github/CONTRIBUTING.md)

 ---